zqfang/GSEApy/docs/gseapy_tutorial.rst

   'Panther_2016']

-for for details, please track the offical links: http://amp.pharm.mssm.edu/Enrichr/
+For more details, please track the official links: http://amp.pharm.mssm.edu/Enrichr/

 Use ``replot`` Command, or :func:`replot`